JopMolenaar/API-JopMolenaar/README.md

 - [x] maak de id als je een account aanmaakt een random nummer van 7 cijfers.
 Dan zijn de id’s in de url iets veiliger.
 - [x] error messages
 - [x] Some checks on the server like: checking if the generated id is really unique
+- [x] sending chats works without js and js is only for optimization
+- [x] adding a contact using js without refreshing the page

+- [ ] fetch the data on the server if you have a new contact and if a chat exists

 ### API’s